kadern0/simple-app/Readme.md

 Now, if you push new code to your repository it will get automatically deployed.
 It usually takes around 4 minutes.
-I've left some code commented inside the run.sh file for an easy and quick test.
+I've left some code commented inside the "run.sh" file for an easy and quick test.

 Once you have finished testing, delete the stack by running: